 We are here to provide some free options for workplace training, so that your employees are trained and prepared when and if violence strikes.

-Employers looking for an engaging workplace training to help employees get first class information about recognizing and stopping workplace violence will appreciate this course.
-Designed exclusively with businesses in mind, employers can have peace of mind in knowing that their employees have been properly trained.
+Employers and human resources looking for engaging workplace training to help employees get first-class information about recognizing and stopping workplace violence will appreciate this Discrimination in the Workplace course by EdApp.
+Learning and development professionals design employee training programs exclusively with businesses in mind so employers can have peace of mind in knowing that the trainees have been properly trained.
 These lessons can be completed using a mobile device which makes it easier for employees to complete the course on their schedule.
-Each employee will receive a certificate following completion of the accompanying assessment.
-By using an engaging and interactive format, those persons completing the training have higher levels of competency in recognizing, planning for, and responding to workplace violence if they should ever have.
-Users will be actively engaged using the blended learning design that EdApp provides.
+Each employee will receive a certificate following completion of the accompanying assessment, which is part of the training requirements.
+By using an engaging and interactive format, those persons completing the online training have higher levels of competency in recognizing, planning for, and responding to workplace violence if they should ever have.
+Users will be actively engaged using the blended training session that EdApp provides.

-Workplace Violence Prevention Training Course #2 – Violence in the Workplace from eSafety.
+2. Violence in the Workplace from eSafety

 This course is a blended learning solution with the focus being on giving employees an awareness of workplace violence and how to respond.

-Workplace Violence Prevention Training Course #6 – What is Workplace Violence?
-From OSHA.
+6. What is Workplace Violence?
+From OSHA

 The course presents the warning signs for workplace violence and how to prevent it.
 The different types of violence and how it transpires are also discussed.

-Workplace Violence Prevention Training Course #8 – Preventing Workplace Violence from OSH Academy.
+8. Preventing Workplace Violence from OSH Academy

 This course focuses on recognizing the potential for workplace violence.
 It also details how to take action when needed.